One Day in Reykjavik Itinerary: Visit Reykjavik in a day

 Reykjavik City Hall or Ráðhús Reykjavíkur

-Right close to the Pond, is the Reykjavik City Hall.
+Right close to the Pond is Reykjavik City Hall.
 The City Hall was constructed in 1988 and was opened for use in 1992.
 It houses all the political and municipal offices of the city.

-The Lake Room or the Tjarnarsalur is the largest room in City Hall, and it is home to a large map of Iceland, which is open to visitors to check out.
+The Lake Room, or the Tjarnarsalur, is the largest room in City Hall, and it is home to a large map of Iceland, which is open for visitors to check out.

 After the city hall, you can either break for a hot cup of coffee or head to the highlight of the day – the tallest Hallgrímskirkja church.